CatalystCode/CNTK-faster-rcnn/README.md

  └── bz7mfvk1etwl0rzofewu.jpg
  ```

- Make sure that the image directory is in your docker container before running the CNTK examples.
+ Make sure that the image directory containing each of the positive, negative, and testImages directories is in your docker container before running the CNTK examples.

 ## Using the Images

+Make sure that you have sufficient space.
+The `2.3-cpu-python3.5` image from microsoft/cntk is `~7 GB` and the other image that results is `~6 GB`.

 ### CPU